18F/unit-testing-node/_pages/components/slack-client.md

 ## Sanity testing the selection of the base API URL

-In all the excitement, we've forgotten to test one small yet critical piece of
-behavior: parsing `SlackClient.API_BASE_URL` when `Config.slackApiBaseUrl` is
+So far, we've neglected to test one small yet critical piece of behavior: parsing `SlackClient.API_BASE_URL` when `Config.slackApiBaseUrl` is undefined.
-undefined.
-Sure, it's trivial, but it's also very easy to test and our application won't work at all if we happen to break this behavior.
+It's trivial, but it's also easy to test, and the application won't work at all if anyone happens to break this behavior.

 To start, add the following to the `require` statements at the top: